rdkcentral/tasecureapi/docs/rfcs/accepted/0000-ta-key-provisioning/README.md

 ![SOC Vendor TA Key Provisioning](./KeyProvisioningSocVendorTas.png)

 1. Field provisioning service delivers the encrypted TA Key to the device.
-2. The TA Key is imported and provisioned to SecAPI3 using new API: `sa_ta_key_provision`.
+2. The TA Key is imported and provisioned to SecAPI3 using new API: `sa_key_provision_ta`.
 3. SecAPI3 TA decrypts TA Key and converts key to SOC vendor TA Key format.
 4. SecAPI3 TA calls the SOC vendor-specific API to deliver the key to the TA.
 5. The key will be loaded for use within the TA.
 If the key received by the TA is new or updated and the TA supports secure storage, it will store the key to TA Secure Storage.
 6. This provisioning flow (Steps 2-5) will occur upon every device reboot/initialization.
 SOC Vendor TA Key updates will only be written to TAs supporting secure store upon receiving a new or updated key.
-The TA Key is not imported/stored in SecAPI3 when the sa_ta_key_provision() API is used.
+The TA Key is not imported/stored in SecAPI3 when the sa_key_provision_ta() API is used.

 ### Error Status

-The `sa_ta_key_provision` API will return one of the following status conditions:
+The `sa_key_provision_ta` API will return one of the following status conditions:

 + SA_STATUS_OK - Operation succeeded.
 + SA_STATUS_INVALID_KEY_FORMAT - Input data failed the format validation.